 So, what should you do with negative comments on social media?
 Ignore them?
-Apologise?
+Apologize?
 Argue with the poster?

 First things first, should you reply to criticism?